sneakertack/crystallize/readme.md

 `crystallize()` turns a flat data object into a nested, tree-like object.
 Keys get automatically grouped together if they share common prefixes.

-This library is a work in progress, and as such is missing some features.

-## Not Yet Implemented
+## Status

-The following features are on the roadmap:
+This library is approximately 80% complete.
+The following features remain on the roadmap:

 - Type checking, in case not given an object.
 - The reverse operation to `crystallize()` (probably `crystallize.smash()`)
-- camelCase delimiters.
 - Phrase-based excludes
 - How to not over-reverse when reversing, for values that are objects.
 - Upload it to the npms

 Strikethroughed lines below describe features that are planned but not yet implemented.
-Everything else is implemented.
+Everything else works.

 ## Usage